Policy Improvement using Language Feedback Models: Experiments and Analysis

 \section{Experiments and Analysis}

-We evaluate using~\methodname~for policy improvement on three distinct language grounding benchmarks.
-We compare this method against directly using LLMs as an expert policy for imitation learning.
+We evaluate using~\methodnameshort~s for policy improvement on three distinct language grounding benchmarks.
 Formally, the~\textbf{environment}s from a~\textbf{benchmark} are distinct partially-observed Markov Decision Processes that share some (or all) of the environment dynamics but have different instructions, observations, and/or action space.